 Trust and school leaders have observed an increasing challenge with regard to staff accessing healthcare in a timely and effective way.
 We have growing evidence that this is having a material impact on staff welfare and on the business needs of the school, with time away from duties costly to the organisation and the educational welfare of the students.
-For the next two years one trust school will pilot a private healthcare arrangement with the impact of that service assessed for staff, financial and educational benefits.
+One trust school is piloting a private healthcare arrangement with the impact of that service assessed for staff, financial and educational benefits.

-Beyond these surveys, schools have been working through expectations around Health and Safety, ensuring appropriate committees and structures are in place to capture the voice of employees in ensuring the working environment is a high quality and safe place to be.
+In addition to exit surveys and annual stakeholder surveys across schools considered by Local Academy Committees, schools have been working through expectations around Health and Safety, ensuring appropriate committees and structures are in place to capture the voice of employees in ensuring the working environment is a high quality and safe place to be.